4p0cryph0n/4p0cryph0n.github.io/_posts/2020-07-02-slae-assignment-6.md

 $ ./shellcode
 Shellcode Length:  7
 ```
-The new length is 7 bytes, which is roughly a 13 percent reduce in size.
+The new length is 7 bytes, which is roughly a 13 percent reduction in size.

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification.